Job growth for veterinarians is expected to increase by 17 percent from 2020-2030, much faster than the average for all occupations.

 3+4 Doctor of Veterinary Medicine Program

-Daemen College and Lincoln Memorial University’s College of Veterinary Medicine have partnered to offer highly qualified students an opportunity to earn their doctor of veterinary medicine in just seven years.
+Daemen University and Lincoln Memorial University’s College of Veterinary Medicine have partnered to offer highly qualified students an opportunity to earn their doctor of veterinary medicine in just seven years.

 These students study at Daemen for three years and are guaranteed an interview for seats in LMU’s emerging program to complete their last four years.